icyguider/icyguider.github.io/_posts/2022-05-19-NoFix-LPE-Using-KrbRelay-With-Shadow-Credentials.md

-## No-Fix Local Privilege Escalation Using KrbRelay & Shadow Credentials
+## No-Fix Local Privilege Escalation Using KrbRelay With Shadow Credentials

 ### Background (Inspiration, Overview, & WHY???)
 Because who doesn't want a SYSTEM shell?
 Thanks to [Cube0x0](https://twitter.com/cube0x0), pentesters have been blessed with a tool called [KrbRelay](https://github.com/cube0x0/KrbRelay) that enables the exploitation of a No-Fix LPE via relaying Kerberos authentication.
 See below for the pre-requisites necessary for this guide: